mmdevcodes/a11y-slider/README.md

 | beforeChange | currentSlide, nextSlide, a11yslider | Fires before slide change           |
 | afterChange  | currentSlide, a11yslider            | Fires after slide change            |
 | destroy      | a11yslider                          | Fires after the slider is destroyed |

+Events listeners should be added before initializing the slider if possible.
+For example `init` will require it.

 ## Browser support